Romonaga/rpiLightSystem/README.md

    4. If you want to use the spi to drive the LEDS, in raspi-config, under interfaces, turn on spi.
    5. The ws281X LEDS, will consume far less CPU, then the 2121 will, so if you are using these panels, number 1, is even more important.
    6. Drving the 2121 boards from teh Pi can be done, but expect flickering and colors that are not as true.
 To overcome this, you can create the required buffer chips to boost the signal lines from 3.3V to 5V.
 Or you can purchase a Matrix Hat that will provide the buffers for you.
+   7. The rpiLightSystem that will be the server for the rest of the rpiLightSystems, should be a P4, simply for the extra horse power.

+## Build instructions for rpiLightSystem.
 1. sudo apt install git qt5-default libqt5sql5-mysql build-essential gcc make cmake cmake-gui cmake-curses-gui libssl-dev wiringpi libi2c-dev libcppunit-dev
 2. sudo apt install scons (Needed for Ws2811lib.)
 3. clone or download DNRLogger from this repo.  https://github.com/Romonaga/DNRLogger